traitecoevo/plant/doc/design.md

 by the source or destination patch once we get a metapopulation going.

+Eventually, I might need a concept of "incoming seed" within a Patch;
+this would allow us to increment this during the dispersal step.
+This means that a vector of "types" is probably an appropriate intermediate data structure to go through.

+One way of thinking about where the "correct" place to compute things is what happens when we go to a spatial model?
+The patch will say "what is your germination probability, little seed" for each seed (within each species) and append it as needed; it really won't happen at the species level.

 ## Seed rain

 In the EBT version of the model there is the idea of "seed rain",